lukaszslazyk/teashop-frontend/README.md

 ### Docker container

-To setup the application on docker container, first build the container image by running the following command in project directory:
+To setup the application on docker container, first build container image by running the following command in main project directory:

 ```
 docker build -t teashop_frontend .